-Although I tried my very best to give a balanced view and to list the positives, it was, at the end of the day, a list of the problems that I had encountered with Hootsuite.
+Although I tried my very best to give a balanced view and to list the positives, it was, at the end of the day, more of a negative Hootsuite Review- a list of the problems that I had encountered with Hootsuite.
 Since then I’ve wanted to list some of the positives and reasons why some people and businesses should use Hootsuite.
 Despite the issues that I brought up in the original post, Hootsuite remains one of the most comprehensive social media management tools out there and I still recommend it to businesses today in certain situations.

 What is Hootsuite and what does it Do?